Andreiisthebest/PRLabs/Lab1/README.md

 ## Running the server

-1. Activate the repo's virtual environment.
-2. Start the server by pointing it at the directory you want to publish:
+1. Start the server by pointing it at the directory you want to publish:

    ```powershell
    python server.py content --port 8080